CCheukKa/CCheukKa/Journal.md

 ### 08-03-2023
 #### Cell and Molecular Biology CA1 results released
 <!-- 📚 Academics -->
 > Hey apparently I didn't do as poorly as I thought I had.
 I got 95%.
 Great.
+Louis got 100% to no one's surprise with [his discovery](#cell-and-molecular-biology-ca1).

 ### 13-03-2023
 #### Statistics midterm